risawitama/verbose-potato/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.